 Impotence

-Diagnosis of Severe Sleep Apnea
+Diagnosis of Severe Sleep Apnoea

 Additionally, the doctor will evaluate your throat, neck, and mouth, while reviewing your medical conditions and sleep-related symptoms.
 In some cases, a blood test may be required to rule out underlying conditions like hypothyroidism.

-How to treat severe sleep apnea?
+How to treat severe sleep apnoea?

 Lifestyle changes

-Healthy lifestyle changes are very effective in treating sleep apnea.
+Healthy lifestyle changes are very effective in treating sleep apnoea.
 These include regular physical activity, healthy sleeping habits, maintaining a healthy weight, limiting alcohol and caffeine consumption, and quitting smoking.
 Beside, weight loss can improve cardiovascular health and reduce the risk of complications associated with obesity.

 Continuous Positive Airway Pressure (CPAP)

 A machine that alleviates breathing problems at night by ensuring a constant flow of air through the nose.
 Air pressure delivered through a mask helps keep your airways open while you sleep.
-Some people find CPAP machine uncomfortable at first, but they are one of the most effective treatments for severe sleep apnea.
+Some people find CPAP machine uncomfortable at first, but they are one of the most effective treatments for severe sleep apnoea.
 There are different types of CPAP masks and machines.
 Doctors can adjust the settings to make it more comfortable.

 Bi-level Positive Airway Pressure (BiPAP)